 - Xray: Xray is a networking mapping tool that uses the OSINT framework to help guide its tactics.

 - SimplyEmail: This is an email recon tool used to gather associated information found on the internet based on someone’s email.
-This is used by pen testers during the reconnaissance phase.
+Pen testers use this during the reconnaissance phase.

 - PowerShell-Suite: PowerShell-suite is a collection of PowerShell scripts that can extract information about processes, DLLs, and other aspects of Windows machines.
-With this tool pen testers can quickly check which systems on a network are vulnerable to exploit.
+With this tool, pen testers can quickly check which systems on a network are vulnerable to exploitation.

 Tools for Vulnerabilities

-- NMAP/ZenMap: This network security mapping tool gives pen testers a look at the open ports on any given network and allows testers to dive into the feasibility of specific network-level vulnerabilities.
+- NMAP/ZenMap: This network security mapping tool gives pen testers a look at any network’s open ports and allows testers to dive into the feasibility of specific network-level vulnerabilities.

 - sqlmap: This is an open-source penetration tool that brings validity to possible SQL injection flaws that might affect database servers.
 This is best used for tests focusing on exploiting databases.

 - MobSF: A great tool for mobile platform vulnerability discovery.
 It’s an all-in-one platform for pen testing and vulnerability discovery via static and dynamic analysis.

 - Linux-Exploit-Suggester: As the name suggests, this tool is best used for security testing on Linux systems without dealing with other robust vulnerability scanners.

 Many Other tools